 In 2017 OSHA began to enforce its new silica rule for the construction industry.
 Less than a year later, the updated standard went in effect for general industry and maritime.

-OSHA reduced the permissible exposure limit for silica on a work site substantially – about 1/5 of the previous limit.
+OSHA reduced the permissible exposure limit for silica (PEL) on a work site substantially – about 1/5 of the previous limit.

 Now, employers for the 2.3 million workers exposed to respirable (airborne) silica must take precautions to lower exposure levels, update equipment, and implement exposure control plans.

-If you’re part of that group, then you also must a implement medical surveillance program, which includes silica physical exams.
+If you’re part of that group, then you also must implement a medical surveillance program, which includes silica physical exams.

 FAQs About The Silica Physical Exam